jdoleary/Spellmasons/docs/TasksCurrent.md

     - sounds that lets you know everyone is waiting on you
     - warnings: out of stamina, no target, out of range (see breath of the wild)
 - cast line should connect to the feet not your center
-- make use of sfx: player damage, priest attack, vampire-attack
+- make use of sfx: priest attack, vampire-attack
 - missing sfx for vulnerable
 - Feature: perks
 - Feature: "Soul bind" - bound units share applied effects